 There are three things to consider when choosing the safest ladder to use for a job: material, length, and duty rating

 The material from which your ladder is constructed should depend on the worksite.
 If you are near live wires or sources of electricity, do not use an aluminum ladder.
 Aluminum is a conductor of electricity and you could be affected by any contact with wiring.
 Wood or fiberglass is a great, but heavier, alternative when there are electrical power sources in the work area.

 Ladder length is an important consideration because any ladder that is too long or too short is unsafe.
 If you need to stand on the top cap or the step of a step ladder or the top three rungs of an extension ladder, you need to use a taller ladder.

 On the other hand, a straight ladder is too long if the height of the ceiling prohibits the ladder from being set up at the proper angle.
-An extension ladder is too long if the ladder extends more than three feet beyond the upper support point because the portion of the ladder that extends above the upper support point can act like a lever and cause the base of the ladder to move or slide out.
+An extension ladder is too long if the ladder extends more than three feet beyond the upper support point because the portion of the ladder that extends above the upper support point can act like a lever and cause the base of the ladder to move or slide out.3.
+Weight

 The Duty Rating found on the specifications label of a ladder is an indication of the maximum weight capacity the ladder can safely carry.
 Do not assume that a longer ladder will have a higher weight capacity; there is no correlation between length and the amount of weight a ladder can safely hold.

 To figure out the total amount of weight your ladder will be supporting, add the weight of the person climbing the ladder, the weight of clothing and protective equipment, and the tools and supplies being carried or stored on the ladder.

 The most effective risk management program will include loss control services such as safety training and safety culture initiatives.
 The first step to keeping your employees safe and healthy is implementing plans that identify existing and potential exposures for loss.